-Working with timber on a daily basis for our eco fitted furniture, it’s extremely important to us that we act as a sustainable business.
-The environment is important to us all, and protecting it is something Tristan at Empatika is very passionate about.
-Many companies claim to have eco-friendly policies, but in reality they don’t work hard enough at it.
-We put sustainability at the heart of everything we do, and already have a number of sustainable measures in place:
+Many companies claim to have eco-friendly policies, but in reality, they don’t work hard enough at it.
+We put sustainability at the heart of everything we do and already have a number of sustainable measures in place:

 - We use pioneering recycled materials wherever possible, including straw boards and recycled plastic

-- Our Milo furniture range is produced entirely from discarded waste wood, to make something beautiful out of our waste and keep the cycle going
+- Our Milo furniture range is produced entirely from discarded waste wood, this means we make something beautiful out of our waste and keep the cycle going

 - We use green energy and recycled paper in our office

-- We support important charities such as World Land Trust and the Woodland Trust.
-When a customer chooses an eco option, we plant a tree and buy an acre of a tropical rainforest to ensure it is not passed into the hands of developers and poachers.
+- We support important charities such as World Land Trust and the Woodland Trust; when a customer chooses one of our eco options, we plant a tree and buy an acre of a tropical rainforest to ensure it is not passed into the hands of developers and poachers

-You may think most responsible businesses are doing enough to ensure products are made from sustainable wood which comes from forests where trees are re-planted.
-Unfortunately, this is not true – even here in the UK you can buy furniture and books from illegally sourced wood.
+You may think most responsible businesses are doing enough to ensure products are made from sustainable wood, which comes from forests where trees are replanted.
+Unfortunately, this is not true.
+Even here in the UK, you can buy furniture and books made from illegally sourced wood.

-This campaign isn’t raising money or asking for donations – it is simply a campaign to raise awareness of the issue.
-As an individual, all you have to do is add your name to the list to show your support – at the time of writing over 46,000 people had shown their support.
-Then you can help spread the word by sharing the campaign on social media and being proud of the support you have shown.
+This campaign isn’t raising money or asking for donations, it is simply a campaign to raise awareness of the issue.
+As an individual, all you have to do is add your name to the list to show your support, then you can continue to spread the word by sharing the campaign on social media.

-Hopefully, UK businesses will pledge by 2020 to buy timber and wood products from sustainable sources, to make sure consumers aren’t buying illegally sourced wood unknowingly.
-Hopefully if the EU reviews and changes the current law, irresponsibly sourced timber can be eradicated from the EU market altogether.
+Hopefully by 2020, UK businesses will pledge to buy timber and wood products from sustainable sources, to make sure consumers aren’t buying illegally sourced wood unknowingly.
+If the EU reviews and changes the current law, irresponsibly sourced timber can be eradicated from the EU market altogether.